software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
 > Implement a REST API endpoint for _getting a quiz by id_.
-If there is no quiz with the provided id, return a `404 Not Found` status as a response.
-If the quiz is not published, return a `403 Forbidden` status as a response.
+Return an appropriate HTTP status code and error message in the following error cases:
+>
+> - Quiz with the provided id does not exist
+> - Quiz with the provided id is not published
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.